 In Australia, ICT security products may be evaluated for use by Australian government agencies through the Australasian Information Security Evaluation Program (AISEP), ASD High Assurance evaluation program or a discrete ASD evaluation.

 An ASD Cryptographic Evaluation is required if:

-- an ICT security product enters the AISEP containing cryptographic functionality in the Target of Evaluation (TOE), and an Australian government agency will rely on this cryptographic functionality for reducing the storage and physical transfer and/or electronic transit encryption requirements of RESTRICTED information or higher; or
+- an ICT security product enters the AISEP containing cryptographic functionality in the Target of Evaluation (TOE), and an Australian government agency will rely on this cryptographic functionality for reducing the storage and physical transfer and/or electronic transit encryption requirements of PROTECTED information or higher, or

 Examples of where an ASD Cryptographic Evaluation would and would not be required on a product containing cryptography are:

-- if an Australian government agency wanted to use a hard disk encryption product to reduce the storage and physical transfer requirements of RESTRICTED information on a laptop to those of UNCLASSIFIED, an ASD Cryptographic Evaluation would be required.
+- if an Australian government agency wanted to use a hard disk encryption product to reduce the storage and physical transfer requirements of PROTECTED information on a laptop to those of UNCLASSIFIED, an ASD Cryptographic Evaluation would be required

 - if an Australian government agency wanted to use an ICT security product that provided file-based encryption, auditing and access control features, but only wished to use the access control features, an ASD Cryptographic Evaluation would not be required.

 Examples of cryptographic evaluations conducted in other nations include the UK's CAPS scheme, the USA's FIPS-140 and the USA and Canadian Cryptographic Module Validation Program (CMVP).
-The results and certification/validation of these cryptographic evaluations are not a replacement for a DCE for Australian government agencies.
+The results and certification/validation of these cryptographic evaluations are not a replacement for an ASD Cryptographic Evaluation for Australian government agencies.